-The Alliance for Green Commercial Banks (The Alliance) is a new global initiative convened by IFC to bring together financial institutions, research institutions, and innovative technology providers to work together to develop a community of green financial institutions in emerging markets to collectively finance the infrastructure and business solutions needed to urgently address climate change.
+The Alliance for Green Commercial Banks (The Alliance) is a global initiative convened by IFC to bring together financial institutions, research institutions, and innovative technology providers to work together to develop a community of green financial institutions in emerging markets to collectively finance the infrastructure and business solutions needed to urgently address climate change.

 © The Alliance for Green Commercial Banks